White Witch Moth Facts

 White Witch Moth Physical Description

-The first thing many individuals notice about the extraordinary White Witch Moth is its incredible beauty.
-However, the lovely Lepidoptera also equally deserves attention for its extremely large size.
-Furthermore, the fabulous arthropod also displays a very slight degree of the physiological trait of sexual dimorphism.
-In its case, though, this characteristic displays itself in terms of a very small difference in physical appearance.
+The fabulous arthropod also displays a very slight degree of the physiological trait known to science as sexual dimorphism.
+In its particular case, though, this characteristic displays itself in terms of a very small difference in overall physical appearance.

 - Kingdom: Animalia